mehulagg/gitlab_test/doc/development/sidekiq_style_guide.md

 1. Set up a [multi-step deployment](#multi-step-deployment) in which the new argument is first added to the worker
 1. Use a [parameter hash](#parameter-hash) for additional arguments.
 This is perhaps the most flexible option.
-1. Use a parameter hash for additional arguments.
-This is perhaps the most flexible option.

 ##### Multi-step deployment